bonaparte/bonaparte/README.md

 And pull requests are welcome as well of course ;)

 ##### Built a new component?
 Add it to the documentation and submit a pull request!

+Learn more on how to create a new Bonaparte component here: [4.2 Development / Contribute](advanced/contribute.md)